nprapps/dailygraphics/README.md

 All the fabric tasks mentioned above have some behavior that can be customized:

-* use: Which webdriver to use on the tests, defaults to `Chrome`
+* `use`: Which webdriver to use on the tests, defaults to `Chrome`
-* screenshot: Whether to make a screenshot or not of the tested page, defaults to `True`
+* `screenshot`: Whether to make a screenshot or not of the tested page, defaults to `True`
-* pymParent: Whether we want to reinforce a communication protocol on Pym to ensure that the page has loaded correctly, defaults to `False`
+* `pymParent`: Whether we want to reinforce a communication protocol on Pym to ensure that the page has loaded correctly, defaults to `False`

 Let's say we have installed phantomjs and want to test using that webdriver, we could run: